 Coin Toss Problem

-A note for the probability problem on Coin Toss Problem.
+A note for the probability problem on Coin Toss Problem from the A Practical Guide to Quantitative Finance Interviews by Xinfeng Zhou.

 Problem Statement